-New Cities, Future Ruins is a four-year curatorial initiative inviting artists, designers, and thinkers to re-imagine the extreme urbanism of America’s Western Sun Belt.
+New Cities, Future Ruins (2016) was a curatorial project that invited artists, architects, and scholars to investigate planetary crises of growth, migration, and sustainability in the extreme urbanism of the US Sun Belt.

 Presented by the SMU Meadows School of the Arts, New Cities, Future Ruins (NCFR) was a hybrid festival-conference, featuring site-specific art and design commissions in Dallas’ Jubilee Park neighborhood and exhibitions in multiple locations, as well as a performance program, tours, panels, and talks.
 The Dallas convening was followed by projects in Phoenix and El Paso in 2019, organized by partners at the UTEP Rubin Center for Visual Art and ASU Gammage.

 The title New Cities, Future Ruins underscored a tension between the dominant discourses of the Sun Belt imaginary—techno-utopian boosterism and apocalyptic Romanticism—and signaled an imperative for artists and designers to move beyond both while engaging these often overlooked cityscapes as sites for critical, visionary practice.